-Concessional contributions (CCs) are super contributions made before tax is taken out.
+Concessional contributions (CCs) are super contributions that are sometimes referred to as ‘pre-tax’ contributions.
 They include:

-A cap of $25,000 applies to CCs in the 2018/19 financial year.
-If you have more than one fund, all CCs made to all funds will be added up and count towards the CC cap.
+A cap of $27,500 applies to CCs in the 2021/22 financial year.
+If you have more than one fund, total CCs made to all funds will be added up and count towards the CC cap.
 If you haven’t used up your annual CC cap each financial year since 1 July 2018, you may be able to make larger contributions in a future financial year (see below) by utilising unused CCs that have been carried forward.

 Any advice and information on this website is general only, and has been prepared without taking into account your particular circumstances and needs.
 Before acting on any advice on this website you should assess or seek advice on whether it is appropriate for your needs, financial situation and investment objectives.

 Any general tax information on this website is intended as a guide only and is based on our general understanding of taxation laws.
 It is not intended to be a substitute for specialised taxation advice or an assessment of your liabilities, obligations or claim entitlements that arise, or could arise, under taxation law, and we recommend you consult with a registered tax agent.